cemenenkoff/norbit/README.md

 <!-- TOC --><a name="1-introduction"></a>
 # 1. Introduction
 <!-- TOC --><a name="11-what-is-the-n-body-problem"></a>
-## 1.1 What is the $n$-body problem?
+## 1.1 What is the N-body problem?

-In physics, the $n$-body problem is about predicting the motions of celestial objects interacting via gravity.
+In physics, the N-body problem is about predicting the motions of celestial objects interacting via gravity.
 It’s essential for understanding the orbits of bodies like the Sun, Moon, and planets.
 In the 20th century, as astronomers discovered more orbiting bodies in the universe, the desire to solve this problem intensified, but a complete analytical solution remains elusive to this day.

 <p align="center">
   <img src="images/gifs/20-3-body-problem-examples-wikipedia.gif", width="400"/>